deejaycodes/new-year-countdown/README.md

 ## New Year Countdown

-Landing page that counts down from the current date to the next new year
+This is a landing page that counts down from the current date to the next new year

 ## Project Specifications